 By Jing Xin, United States

 I came to the United States alone in 2012 and I met Sister Wendy through God’s amazing plan in June 2017.
-She bore witness to me God’s work in, God’s creation of the universe and all things, God’s three stages of work to save humans, and the truth about how to discern the true God from the false gods.
+She bore witness to me God’s work in the last days, God’s creation of the universe and all things, God’s three stages of work to save humans, and the truth about how to discern the true God from the false gods.
 I was very surprised at her words because I knew neither that the heavens and earth and all things were created by God, nor that among the myriad things of creation there is a one true God, much less that He has done so much work among us.
 So I listened to her very attentively.

 In my following experiences, I gradually realize God’s realness and loveliness.
-I can tell that God is real and alive and He is around me, listening to myers, guiding the way for me, and leading me through the storm.
+I can tell that God is real and alive and He is around me, listening to my prayers, guiding the way for me, and leading me through the storm.
 This made me feel that my life has become inseparable from God….

 Not long after I have accepted God’s work of the last days, I faced a problem—getting the post certificate.
 I would have faced unemployment if I had failed the exam.
 For a 58 years old, finding a job is never an easy task, therefore this exam was very important to me.
 But it made me nervous by just thinking of it.
 What worst is that the questions are in English and I only learned the basics.
 With bad memories since young, I found learning and memorizing the questions tough for me, who is old now.
 Worried that I would fail the exam, I stopped working to focus on my exam.
 I rented a quiet room and studied hard every day but my progress was very slow.
 After I learned something, I just forgot it the very next second.
 Filled with distress, I had no time to cook and just grabbed anything edible to fill my stomach every day.
 Gradually, my energy and physical strength started to drop.
 I had headaches memorizing the questions.
 The more I tried to memorize them, the more I became confused and puzzled.
 I even got some of them mixed up.
 Thinking that I had put in so much effort and still could not memorize a lot of questions, I felt worried that I would fail the exam.
 As the exam was just around the corner, I became more and more stressful.
 I wanted to pass the exam but my energy and memory said otherwise.
 In just 10 days, I lost about 10 pounds.